 - Submissions: They require at least four chapters, three of which must be from the start of the manuscript, a synopsis and a CV.
 Submissions are via their online form and replies take 2 – 6 months.

-Simon & Schuster Australia – CLOSED.
+Simon & Schuster Australia – Their website advises authors to submit using an agent.

 St Paul’s Publications – OPEN.
 They publish works from various Christian denominations, including books for children.